nikunjjadav123/java_springboot_book/README.md

 - Java 17 (or Java 11 depending on your project)
 - Maven 3.6+ or Gradle
 - Git (optional, if you're cloning the project)
-- IDE like IntelliJ IDEA or Eclipse (optional but recommended) , VS Code ( Recommanded )
+- IDE like IntelliJ IDEA or Eclipse (optional but recommended) , VS Code ( Recommanded ).

+### Set Up Spring Boot Backend
+  1. Create Spring Boot Project
+  2. Use [Spring Initializr](https://start.spring.io/) or your IDE.
+  3. Add dependencies
+     - Spring Web
+     - Spring Boot DevTools
+     - Spring Data JPA (optional)
+     - MySQL/PostgreSQL (if using DB)
+     - Spring Security (optional)

 ## Getting Started